-The annual election period (AEP) for Medicare drug benefits is Oct.
+The annual open enrollment period (OEP) for Medicare drug benefits is Oct.
 15 – Dec.
 7. All Medicare beneficiaries are encouraged to examine their options each year, as policies and prices change – not to mention that the medication needs of an individual can change from year to year.
 In Durham County, Senior PharmAssist is glad to help any Medicare beneficiary – regardless of income or age – sort through the dozens of plans available to make the best selection for that person.

-During the AEP for 2016, Senior PharmAssist helped 1,240 individuals – a 15.8 percent increase from last year.
-For the seventh consecutive year, at least 60 percent of beneficiaries who had a stand-alone Part D plan needed to switch coverage to save money.
-We helped “switchers” obtain an average projected savings of $777 on prescriptions for 2016.
-Those with the most limited income achieved an average projected savings of $1,542!
+During the OEP for 2017, Senior PharmAssist helped 1,289 individuals.
+For the eighth consecutive year, more than half of beneficiaries who had a stand-alone Part D plan needed to switch coverage to save money.
+We helped “switchers” obtain an average projected savings of $935 on prescriptions for 2017.
+Those with the most limited income achieved an average savings of $1,743!

 Part D savings figures do not include those we helped who had employer-sponsored coverage, were new to Medicare or had their drug benefits as a part of their Medicare Advantage plans.

-If you miss the annual election period, you may still have the opportunity to sign up for or switch your Medicare-approved drug coverage during the year, depending upon your income and other factors.
+If you miss the annual OEP, you may still have the opportunity to sign up for or switch your Medicare-approved drug coverage during the year, depending upon your income and other factors.
 You can call Senior PharmAssist (919-688-4772) to learn more.

 Most Medicare beneficiaries will add a Part D medication benefit to their traditional Medicare A (primarily hospital) and Medicare B coverage (primarily physician visits and outpatient services).
 You may opt, instead, to leave traditional Medicare and join a Medicare Advantage plan (Part C) to obtain your drug benefit.
 Click here to read a basic framework for understanding Medicare.